Supermagnum/FIS-Display/README.md

 | DATA | Serial data | Master → Cluster |
 | CLK | Clock | Master → Cluster |

-Bus runs at **5 V logic**,  2500 kHz.
-Pico GPIO is 3.3 V — level shifting required on all lines.
+Bus runs at **5 V logic**,  2300 Hz,Pico GPIO is 3.3 V — level shifting required on all lines.

 **Bus arbitration:** Before transmitting, a master raises ENA to claim the bus.
 If ENA is already high it waits.
 The cluster acknowledges with a 100 µs pulse.
 The Pico and ECU safely share the